-Shallow quake of magnitude 6.5 strikes off Puerto Rico: USGS
+Strong shallow quake hits Puerto Rico, triggers small tsunami

-(Reuters) - An earthquake of magnitude 6.5 struck just off Puerto Rico at a shallow depth of 10.0 km in the early hours of Tuesday, the US Geological Survey reported on Tuesday, in a slight downward revision of its first reading.
+(Reuters) - A shallow earthquake of magnitude 6.5 struck just off Puerto Rico early on Tuesday, triggering a small tsunami, though there were no initial reports of casualties or significant damage on land.

-The Pacific Tsunami Warning Center said there was “no significant tsunami threat”, but a “very small possibility of tsunami waves along coasts located nearest the epicenter”.
+The quake was largest of several in the area in the past two weeks.

-The epicenter of the quake, which struck at 4:24 am (0824 GMT), was five km (three miles) south of Tallaboa, near Ponce on the island’s southern coast, the USGS said.
+It struck at 4:24 am (0824 GMT) at a depth of 10.0 km (six miles) and its epicenter was five km south of Tallaboa, near Ponce on the island’s southern coast, the US Geological Survey said.

-It was the largest in a series of quakes that have struck the area over the past two weeks.
+The Pacific Tsunami Warning Center said a small tsunami measuring around 0.02 meters had been observed.
+“Persons along coastal areas near the earthquake should be observant and exercise normal caution, otherwise no action is required,” it said.

-“It was super strong.
-I could hear the vibrations everywhere.” one witness located 14 km (nine miles) from the epicenter posted on the European Mediterranean Seismological Centre website.
-Another witness in Caimital, 67 km away, said the quake lasted around 30 seconds.
+One witness located 14 km (nine miles) from the epicenter described the quake as “super strong”, in a posting on the European Mediterranean Seismological Centre website.
+Another witness around 70 km away said the quake lasted around 30 seconds.

+Puerto Rico Electric Power Authority (PREPA) cut off power on safety grounds.
+It hoped to reconnect supplies as soon as possible, it said on Twitter.

 A 5.8-magnitude earthquake off southern Puerto Rico on Monday knocked several houses off their supporting pillars in the towns of Guanica and Guayanilla.
 Television images showed vehicles crushed beneath them.